US 101 US: First-Year Seminar

 Courses with University Seminar (US) core designation are primarily intended for first-year students throughout all curricula to provide a platform for collegiate level discourse.
 Activities that hone written and oral communication skills are universally incorporated, but themes represented in individual US core courses vary considerably to reflect the department or program from which the course originates.
 All US core courses are small in size and rely heavily on seminar-style teaching where course content is delivered by discussion and interaction rather than by lecture.
 This learning environment promotes vibrant interactions between first-year students, a faculty member, and in many courses, a more experienced student fellow or peer leader.
 US core courses provide a venue where students can enjoy rigorous academic discussions that promote criticalthinking, learning, and understanding in a supportive and truly collegiate manner.

 Through completion of the US Core students will

 - Prepare and deliver an effective oral presentation

 - Demonstrate analytical, critical, and creative thinking in written communication

 In US 101US, our discussion-intensive format incorporates academic reading and writing while challenging students to explore their own ideas, beliefs, and assumptions.
 Speaking assignments boost students' self-confidence and help them become college-level communicators of their ideas.

 Research has shown that first-year seminar courses significantly enhance students' ability to succeed in college.
 The course is also designed to convey the excitement and possibilities of the learning experience at MSU.

 Personalized interaction with faculty, staff, and fellow students will help you understand the responsibilities and rewards that are part of a university education.

+For more information on this semester's readings, please review our US 101 Curriculum page, which includes an overview of the current course readings.
 If you would like more information about the course, please call or send us an e-mail.